kaanaksit/odak/README.md

 ```

 ### Usage
 It is easy as in this recorded session.
-Import it to your code and start designing Optics!
+Import it to your code and start designing your next in Optics!

 [![asciicast](https://asciinema.org/a/290015.svg)](https://asciinema.org/a/290015)